P.J. Tanner

 Every light of the old English manor flicked off.
 A foreboding darkness blanketed the house and grounds.
 Former Secret Service Agent, Jake Rayne, stopped mid-way up the drive, killed the lights, and shut down the engine.
 He noted no signs of movement in the windows, no motion outside.
 Only slivers of light fluttering through the trees from the neighboring homes, casting ominous shadows across the property.

 Jake grabbed a tactical light from the center console.
-Then flipped off the cabin lights before softly opening the car door.
+Then flipping off the cabin lights he softly opened the car door.
 A cool breeze brushed past him as he stepped out into the moonless night.
-A chirping melody of crickets filtered through the air and a ballet of fireflies in the distance caught his eye.
+A melody of chirping crickets filtered through the air and a ballet of fireflies in the distance caught his eye.
 Scanning the property, he quietly pulled his Glock from its holster, stepped around the open car door, and started up toward the house.

 With each step, pebbles on the paver drive cracked and scratched under his feet.
 As he closed distance on the front porch, he paused, the door stood slightly ajar.